 How we test and rate products

 To help make complex tech-buying decisions easier for our readers, we test and review hundreds of different gadgets, software and services each year, ranging from smartphones, laptops and smartwatches to TVs, Bluetooth speakers and the best antivirus suites.
-Here's how we rate products.
+Here's how we test products.

 How We Test